chaofengc/ITER/README.md

 ### ‍🔁 Training

-Below are brief examples for training the model. **Please modify the corresponding configuration files to suit your needs.**
+Below are brief examples for training the model. **Please modify the corresponding configuration files to suit your needs.** *Note that the codes are re-writtend and models are retrained from scratch, so the results may be slightly different from the paper.*

 #### Stage I: Train the Swin-VQGAN